 WA Government Issues Bulletin On Performance Solutions

-This month, the Western Australian Department of Mines, Industry Regulation and Safety Building and Energy has released a bulletin to discuss ‘guidance on developing performance solutions for housing projects.’
+The Western Australian Department of Mines, Industry Regulation and Safety has released a bulletin to discuss ‘guidance on developing performance solutions for housing projects.’

 The document provides background on key considerations building professionals should consider when developing compliant and effective solutions.
 Furthermore, it highlights ‘the whole-of-life cost’ in developing such a solution.